 Some artists won’t need management until a few years into their career.
 It’s difficult to pinpoint the moment that you should start looking for a music manager — if you’re doing things right and you’ve built up your social media, gigs and fan base then management will find you.

 Sometimes it’s better to wait until you are at a stage in your career when you can’t cope without help.
 All the time you don’t have management you have the control, you book gigs, arrange tours, radio plays, sort out merchandise, you can do everything yourself.
 The only person that truly cares about your image and your music is you.

-As you become more successful it will just be too much for one person and will need a team at some point to support this workload.
+As you become more successful it will become too much for one person and artists will need a team to support this workload.
 This would be the right time to be looking for a music manager.

 Managers cost money.
 The vast majority of music artist management deals are based on commission.
 That means that your manager takes a percentage cut of income you generate, so you need to make sure management is the right choice for you before you commit to giving away some of your income.

 What a music manager will do is take the pressure off you so you can focus on the music.
 They will spend their days contacting promoters, working with labels, arrange your diary, speaking with the press, and handling the business side of things.

 Are you at the stage in your singing career where you need that kind of support?

 If you are, then you could be the ideal candidate for a music manager looking for talent to represent.